Celice (song)

-"Celice" is a song by Norwegian band A-ha.
+"Celice" is a song by Norwegian synth-pop band A-ha.
 Written by Magne Furuholmen and Martin Terefe, it was released as the first single from the album, Analogue, throughout Europe.
 It was released on 7 October 2005 in Germany and Norway, and 24 October in Sweden.
 It was not released in the UK.
 It reached worldwide sales of over 300,000 units.
 For a while the song was under consideration to be included on the Da Vinci Code movie soundtrack.
-It was their ninth and recent number-one hit on the Norway charts.
+It was A-ha's eighth and is their most recent number-one hit in Norway.